Construction in the city centre will ramp up from the start of 2020 as the next phase of the city centre development programme gets underway.

 - Victoria Street – partial closure to one lane in each direction, from Federal Street to Elliott Street: January 2020 to March 2020

-- Wellesley Street – full closure of intersection with Albert Street: March 2020 to December 2020
+- Wellesley Street – full closure of intersection with Albert Street: March 2020 for at least one year.

 - Mayoral Drive - vehicle access from Wellesley Street: March 2020 to 2024

 - Pitt Street – partial closure from Vincent Street to Karangahape Road: January 2020 to July 2021

 - Beresford Square – permanent closure from January 2020

 - Mt Eden Road – partial closure from Water Street to Enfield Street: July 2020 to June 2021

 - Mt Eden Station – full closure from (trains will continue to run but will not be stopping): June 2020 to December 2024

 - Victoria Street – full closure of intersection with Albert Street: January 2021 to July 2022.